 It's a lot easier to stick to your training program when you have fellow cycling enthusiasts to train with you.

-The trouble is when you go biking rallies or races, a lot of cyclists attend the events with their friends, meaning they'll be less inclined to socialize.
+The trouble is when you go to biking rallies or races, a lot of cyclists attend the events with their friends, meaning they'll be less inclined to socialize.

 At training camps, you'll practically be forced to mingle with all the icebreakers and bonding games.
 It's the most effective way to get to know other cyclists.
 The friendships you make will last a lifetime.

 In general, the price of a bicycle training camp differs from every company that organizes it.
 Small companies may charge you as little as $500, while bigger ones can charge as much as $2000.
 Another factor that determines the price is the kind of training that you would like to have in the camp.
-General training - that is, correct bike riding training, are priced lower than specialized training for both athletes and aspiring professional cyclists.
+General training - that is, correct bike riding training, is priced lower than specialized training for both athletes and aspiring professional cyclists.

 When registering for a bike training camp, you are required to make your intentions known at least 60 days before the start of the camp.
 When doing so, most companies will ask you to make a deposit.
 The pricing of course will depend on the company's discretion.
 Some may ask for a 50% deposit, while others may ask for a fixed price of $500 deposit.